-It doesn’t get much better than this full-packer brisket.
+It doesn’t get much better than this full packer.
 Covered in Traeger Prime Rib Rub, injected for even more flavor, and sauced with a Texas Spicy & Apricot combo, this brisket will knock your socks off.
 Get smokin’ with our how-to guide below.

 1. Start with fat cap facing up and pat the brisket dry with a paper towel.